Losses for Companies and Groups

 Trading loss treatment:

-1. Used in the current year and set against total profits including capital gains
+1. Used in the current year and set against total profits including capital gains (exclude donations)

 2. Carried back against prior year profits including capital gains

 3. Used against future profits of the same trade (no claim needs to be made as this is an automatic relief).

 What is group relief and how does it work?

 Group relief rules allow companies that are making corporation tax losses to surrender those losses to profit-making group companies.

 The objective of the Group being to minimise overall Corporation tax liability or improve cash flows.

 Definition of a Group Company under Group Losses Provisions